DavidLibeau/Nudle.xyz/README.md

 # Nudle.xyz

->Recreation of the Nudle website, the Google parody of Watch Dogs
+>Recreation of the Nudle website, the Google parody of the game Watch Dogs 2 by Ubisoft.

 ## Community